The Commercial Agents (Council Directive) Regulations 1993

 Written document and notices

-Either party may insist upon a signed document from the other party setting out the terms of the agreement.
+Either party may insist upon a signed document from the other party setting out the terms of the agency agreement.
 There are specific regulations about serving notices.

 Termination rights – minimum notice